zouheq/tutorials/recipes_source/recipes_index.rst

 PyTorch Recipes
 ---------------------------------------------
-Recipes are bite-sized bite-sized, actionable examples of how to use specific PyTorch features, different from our full-length tutorials.
+Recipes are bite-sized, actionable examples of how to use specific PyTorch features, different from our full-length tutorials.

 .. raw:: html